Mammals of Mount Diablo State Park

 Striped Skunk (occasionally seen); Spotted Skunk (unknown, may not occur in the park); Skunks have a unique and effective defense.
 When threatened, skunks spray an offensive-smelling oil at the attacker.
 They are easily recognized by their black and white patterns.
 The striped skunk is often seen along roads at night.
 The spotted skunk may occur on Mount Diablo but has not been sighted.
 Skunks eat mainly insects, but will also eat rodents, birds and berries.

-The badger has been sighted on Mount Diablo but has not been seen recently.
-It may have become extinct from the mountain.
+The badger, thought to be extinct, has been sighted more recently on Mount Diablo.
 Badgers eat gophers and ground squirrels which they catch by digging them up.

 Raccoon (seen regularly)